kevintpeng/Learn-Something-Every-Day/Production-Engineering/Chef.md

   - used to automatically provision new machines
 - provides abstraction to make reasoning about infrastructure easier

+### Background
+- virtualization and containers are two technologies that have changed how infrastructure is deployed and managed
+- both improve scale and ease of deployment (in theory)
+- both provide encapsulation as a service, which creates consistent environments across many machines
+- with cloud computing and NFV, both enable rapid deployment of services and applications to match demand

+#### Provisioning != Configuration
+- Provisioning is a set of actions to prepare a server with appropriate systems and software (OS, image)
+- Configuration is setting up application specific dependencies and structure
+  - example: a load balancer needs to know which pool of servers to select from, what IP address to use so clients can connect

 ### Workstations (developer tools)
 Chef Development kit bundles all tools together, for setting up a developer environment.
 - Knife is a cli that provides an interface between a local chef-repo and the chef server